fluentform/fluentform-developer-docs/src/extending-rest-api/index.md

 The my-plugin directory is the root directory for your plugin.
 It contains the following files and directories:

 - `my-plugin.php`: This is the entry point for your plugin.
 It contains the code that run your Application when the plugin is activated.
 - `Policies/`: This directory contains the `MyPolicy` class, which is a custom policy class for your plugin.
-It extends the base Policy class from the FluentCRM plugin and provides additional functionality for handling authorization requests.
+It extends the base Policy class from the Fluent Forms plugin and provides additional functionality for handling authorization requests.
 - `Controllers/`: This directory contains the `MyController` class, which is a custom controller class for your plugin.
-It extends the base Controller class from the FluentCRM plugin and provides additional functionality for handling requests.
+It extends the base Controller class from the Fluent Forms plugin and provides additional functionality for handling requests.